majkinetor/au/README.md

     return @{ ...
 ChecksumType32 = 'sha512'; ... }

-You can also provide the hash (SHA256 by default) by returning corresponding `ChecksumXX` hash keys in the `au_GetLatest` function:
+If the checksum is actually obtained from the vendor's site, you can provide it along with its type (SHA256 by default) by returning corresponding `ChecksumXX` hash keys in the `au_GetLatest` function:

     return @{ ...
 Checksum32 = 'xxxxxxxx'; ... }

-If the `ChecksumXX` hash key is present, the AU will download the installer and verify that its checksum matches the one provided.
+If the `ChecksumXX` hash key is present, the AU will change to checksum verification mode - it will download the installer and verify that its checksum matches the one provided.
 If the key is not present, the AU will calculate hash with using the given `ChecksumTypeXX` algorithm (which is by default 'sha512').

 **NOTE**: This feature works by monkey patching the `Get-ChocolateyWebFile` helper function and invoking the `chocolateyInstall.ps1` afterwards for the package in question.
 This means that it downloads the files using whatever method is specified in the package installation script.